Last Updated on 01/03/2022

 Rab Microlight Vest Review

 This Rab Microlight Vest Review comes after nearly two months of rigorous testing in the Yorkshire countryside during an English winter.
 I like to review products that will work anywhere in the world and be a valued asset in any backpack and the Rab Microlight Vest certainly ticks those boxes.
-Not only is the Rab Microlight Vest warm and comfortable, it is also stylish and useful to wear any
+Not only is the Rab Microlight Vest warm and comfortable, but it is also stylish and useful to wear any

 To see how the Rab Microlight Vest stands up to other down body warmers, check out our Top 10 Down Vests for Backpacking.